ivanhoe-dev/gatsby-boilerplate/README.md

 ## CMS
 Your CMS will only work after deploying on Netlify.
-The URL will be https://XXX.netlify.com/admin
+The URL will be https://XXX.netlify.com/admin The first time you access the CMS, it will require you to register an account, you could input an email under Netlift Indetity.
+The system will send you an email for setting password

 You could config your CMS under **static/admin/config.yml**